 Example input files are available via the "Download Example Input Files" link in the left panel of this page.

-Most of the annotations are derived from the Genome Variation Server (GVS) database,
+Many of the annotations are derived from the Genome Variation Server (GVS) database,

 which acquires information from dbSNP, UCSC, and several other sources.
 Details for the indel